bhawanatiwari01/bhawanatiwari01/README.md

 AI Virtual Assistant - Javascript-based assistant with voice/text interaction and dynamic responses.
 Weather Application - Real-time weather data using API integration.
 Music Player - A web-based music player with play/pause and track controls built using HTML,CSS,,Javascript.
-Image Gallery - Reesponsive gallery with JavaScript DOM manipulation Calculator App - A simplle Calculator supporting basic arithematic operations using HTML,CSS,Javascript.
+Image Gallery - Responsive gallery with JavaScript DOM manipulation Calculator App - A simple Calculator supporting basic arithmatic operations using HTML,CSS,JavaScript.
 Vehicle Booking Website - A developing vehicle booking platfprm aimed at simplifying the process of vehicle selection and reservations through a smooth and interactive user experience.

 ### Contact